Address: Department of Mathematics and Statistics,

 Office: Peter Hall Building, Room G95

-I am a mathematics PhD student and casual tutor at the University of Melbourne.
+I am a recently graduated PhD student and casual tutor at the University of Melbourne.

 My supervisor is Arun Ram (University of Melbourne)